 Table 1.
-Due dates of SF-425s by quarter
+Due dates of SF-425 by quarter

-For your initial SF-425 submission, determine when the most recent SF-425 reporting quarter ended and complete an SF-425 to cover the period from the award start date of your award to the end of that period.
+For your initial SF-425 submission, determine when the SF-425 reporting period that includes your award start date ended and complete an SF-425 to cover the period from the award start date to the end of that period (regardless of when the award was accepted).
 You are required to submit an SF-425 even if you have not spent any money or incurred any costs during a reporting period.
-The due dates for online filing of SF-425s are the same as for the submission of paper copies.
+The due dates for online filing of SF-425 reports are the same as for the submission of paper copies.